 The FSP program uses a shared email inbox in order to collaboratively manage incoming requests and avoid delays that may arise from staff absences.
 If an FSP PM has planned time off that will interrupt planned work with a project, the FSP PM will provide advanced notification, and details on how that work will be managed in their absence.

-During any absence, whether planned or unexpected, other members of the FSP team will provide backup support to effectively triage and manage new and existing project requests.
-Our goal is to support a sustainable workload for each FSP team member, and to staff so that individuals are able to take time off without it impacting service to projects.
+During any absence, whether planned or unexpected, other members of the FSP team will provide backup support to effectively triage and manage project requests.
+Our goal is a sustainable workload for the FSP team member, and to staff so that individuals are able to take time off without it impacting service to projects.

 Our preferred mode of communication for work requests and questions at CS&S is email.
-Items requiring action related to FSP project should be submitted by email, and directed to fsp at codeforsociety.org.
+Items requiring action related to FSP project should be submitted by email, and directed to [email protected].

 We often utilize google workspace tools such as docs, sheets, and slides in collaboration with projects and for drafting purposes.
 Our FSP program team may add comments and tag contributors in these workflows.
 If you are commenting on a document and require a response, please tag your FSP PM.
-If the comment is urgent, please also flag this in an email to fsp at codeforsociety.org.
+If the comment is urgent, please also flag this in an email to [email protected].

 Slack is a wonderful tool for remote teams to connect and socialize, but it is not ideal for managing requests that require action to be taken.
 Urgent and standard work requests and questions should always be submitted via email.
 We support our team members to use slack in the ways that are sustainable for them, and as such not all team members have notification on or use the tool daily.